 QWELL Measures Local LGBTQIA+ Wellbeing

-More than 3,500 LGBTQIA+ Greater Austin residents participate in QWELL’s annual wellbeing survey, conducted in collaboration with researchers at the University of Texas at Austin and Dell Medical School.
+More than 5,500 LGBTQIA+ Greater Austin residents have participates in QWELL’s annual wellbeing survey, conducted in collaboration with researchers at the University of Texas at Austin and Dell Medical School.

 The 6 dimensions of wellbeing were defined by Rand Corporation and the City of Santa Monica through research funded with a $1MM grant from Bloomberg Philanthropies.